benlund/roc/README.md

 ## Implementing your own ROC classes

-The ROC::Types::ScalarTypes module can be used to easily implement other datatype that serialize to Redis Strings.
+The ROC::Types::ScalarTypes module can be used to easily implement other data types that serialize to Redis Strings.
 You just need to do the following things:

  * implement serialize_value and deserialize_value
  * optionally tell it how to delegate methods